Making an accident claim

 This refers to losses incurred by you that are not recovered by your insurance policy – such as your excess.
 If the accident in question wasn’t your fault, our claims team will be able to inform you if your Legal Expenses Cover has been activated.

 In the event that an accident isn’t your fault and you have suffered an injury, the Legal Expenses Cover that’s included in your policy as standard may have been activated.
-Your claim will then be passed to our carefully chosen claims and legal service providers, with a ‘no win, no fee’ arrangement, the details of this will be discussed with you.
+Your claim will then be passed to our carefully chosen claims and legal service providers, the details of this will be discussed with you.

 For more information regarding any aspect of your claim, please contact our claims team on 0333 005 2244.